CongTuetheCoder/PyScript/README.md

 	format(string_to_format: type <string>, *args) // Formats a string. pow(a: type <integer/real>, b: type <integer/real>, c: type <integer>) // Returns (a^b) % c or a^b if c is not given.
-	type(value) // Returns the type of a value as a typing object. length(value: type <string/array>) // Returns the length of a string or array. max(x, y) // Returns the greater value between x and y. min(x, y) // Returns the lesser value between x and y. reverse(value: type <string/array>) // Reveses the string/array. sorted(arr: type<array>) // Returns a sorted array.
+	type(value) // Returns the value type as a typing object. length(value: type <string/array>) // Returns the length of a string or array. max(x, y) // Returns the greater value between x and y. min(x, y) // Returns the lesser value between x and y. sum(arr: type<array>) // Returns the sum of an array's elements. reverse(value: type <string/array>) // Reveses the string/array. sorted(arr: type<array>) // Returns a sorted array.